Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 Close-Knit or in Japanese Karera ga Honki by Amu Toki wa (彼らが本気で編むときは) is quite an innovative series as it addresses the issue of transgender people in Japan.

 Tomo Ogawa is an 11-year-old girl who lives with her mother, a single and irresponsible woman who abandons her daughter to go with her new boyfriend.
 It is not the first time that this has happened and when it happens, Tomo leaves with her uncle Makio.
-However, her uncle is currently living with her girlfriend Rinkio, a transgender woman.
+However, her uncle is currently living with his girlfriend Rinkio, a transgender woman.

 9. Giri/Haji

-Actually, this series is produced in the United Kingdom but I know you were all wanting a series where the famous Japanese mafia, the yakuza, appeared.
+Actually, this series is produced in the United Kingdom but I know you all wanting a series where the famous Japanese mafia, the yakuza, appears.
 But don’t worry because part of the series is shot in Tokyo and there are many scenes where they speak Japanese.
 Giri/Haji (義理/恥) means Duty/Shame in Japanese.

 The series begins with detective Kenzo Mori traveling from Tokyo to London to search for his brother Yuto who had mysteriously disappeared and assumed to be dead.
 Before his disappearance, Yuto was a member of the yakuza and was accused of the murder of the nephew of a yakuza boss’s.
 In search of his brother Kenzo, he came into contact with the dangerous criminal world of London.

-If you like police series, with crime, violence and katanas, this is without a doubt your series.
+If you like police series, with crime, violence, and katanas, this is without a doubt your series.

 10. JU-ON: Origins